JB-J-Lee/CustomChoiceList/README.md

 Android CustomChoiceList Sample
 ===================================

 This sample demonstrates how to create custom checkable layouts, for use with ListView's choiceMode attribute.
++ ADD AppWidgetProvider by JB.

 Introduction
 ------------